 Step 1 — Audit Your Existing Content

 Start by treating the audit as a signal-gathering sprint: identify which pages already work, which can be repurposed, and which should be archived.
 Focus first on measurable outcomes — traffic, backlinks, conversions — then layer on strategic fit like topical relevance and evergreen potential.
-A rapid, repeatable audit removes guesswork and creates a prioritized backlog for repurposing.
+Conducting a quick, repeatable audit clears confusion and creates a prioritized list for repurposing.

 Prerequisites (10 minutes)